jintonic/gears/INSTALL/Geant4/README.md

 [GEARS][] is included in `/usr/bin` in this [image][] as a verification of the [Geant4][] installation.

 As the libraries were compiled already, the installation process only involves downloading and unpacking them, and only costs about 12 minutes, where, 10 minutes is used to download and unpack [Geant4][] [datasets][download].
 Unfortunately, [Qt][] and [GDML][] were not enabled in the pre-compilation.
-Another image, <https://hub.docker.com/r/physino/g4vis>, is created to visualize detector geometries using the [HepRApp][] viewer.
+Another image, <https://hub.docker.com/r/physino/g4vis>, is created with the [HepRApp][] viewer included to visualize detector geometries created using this [image][].

 [Geant4]: https://geant4.web.cern.ch
 [Fedora]: https://hub.docker.com/_/fedora